Steps to Buying a House in Australia is a sponsored post by Mortgages, Money and Me.

 Your broker normally advises your real estate agent and solicitor/conveyancer once your finance is approved.
 This sets the wheels in motion for the legal ownership transfer process to start.
 Your solicitor will liaise with yourself, the seller and your bank to facilitate the release of funds from the loan, and the transfer of the property to your name.

 It’s time to move in!

 Want to learn more about buying a house in Australia?
-Roni has a free homebuyer’s course you can subscribe to here that walks you through the whole process.
+Roni has a free guide called Buying a house in Australia – that you can subscribe to here that walks you through the whole process.